 CMRS-CEGS is dedicated to promoting research, teaching, and new methodologies in underrepresented and nontraditional areas of study and in traditional fields and frameworks.
 It is guided by the conviction that without the study of the past, the present and the future are inaccessible and opaque.

-We support the research and teaching activities of 115 faculty members in twenty different academic disciplines offering approximately seventy-five undergraduate and graduate classes each quarter.
+We support the research and teaching activities of 115 faculty members in more than twenty different academic disciplines offering approximately seventy-five undergraduate and graduate classes each quarter.
 We reflect and represent UCLA’s diverse faculty and graduate student body across a great variety of disciplines covering the breadth of the globe in the time periods under the Center’s purview.
 Academic fields of study have undergone major changes in the last two decades that allow for comparative study of unconnected premodern and early worlds and of connected early modern worlds across the globe.
 Moving away from traditionally European-identified fields of late antique, medieval, and Renaissance studies toward the coverage of the globe in a manner that is inclusive and methodologically sound is in line with UCLA’s strategic goals of social justice, its Rising to the Challenge initiative, and commitment to become a Hispanic-Serving Institution by 2025.

 The Center offers fellowships, research assistantships, travel grants and other support for both graduate and undergraduate students.
 We sponsor numerous lectures, seminars, conferences, and workshops, host visiting scholars and researchers, and provide an open platform for exchange of methodologies and comparative study of the early worlds across campus and at a regional and national level.
 We administer and supervise externally funded grants.